 Instructions

-- Add the cooked and cooled quinoa to a bowl, set aside.
+- Add the cooked and cooled quinoa or bulgur to a bowl and set aside.

-- In a separate mixing bowl, add the pomegranate molasses, tomato paste, red pepper paste, onion, olive oil, lemon zest, lemon juice, onion, oregano, mint, garlic, salt, and pepper.
-Mix really well until a thick paste-like sauce forms.
+- Add the pomegranate molasses, tomato paste, red pepper paste, onion, olive oil, lemon zest, lemon juice, onion, oregano, mint, garlic, salt, and pepper in a separate mixing bowl.
+Mix well until a thick paste-like sauce forms.

 - Next, add the paste/sauce to the quinoa and massage generously with your hands or a spoon.
-I like to massage for 2-3 minutes just to make sure every grain is fully coated to its full potential.
+I like to massage for 2-3 minutes to ensure every grain is fully coated to its full potential.

 - Then, add the parsley.
 Mix and combine.